muhammad-fiaz/logly.zig/docs/examples/rotation.md

 # File Rotation

 This example demonstrates how to configure file rotation.
+Rotation ensures that log files don't grow indefinitely by creating new files based on time intervals or size limits, and deleting old files based on retention policies.

+## Code Example

 ```zig
 const std = @import("std");